kubernetes/kubernetes/docs/devel/api-conventions.md

 Accept header or under alternative endpoints, but the default serialization for input and output of API responses MUST be JSON.

+Protobuf serialization of API objects are currently **EXPERIMENTAL** and will change without notice.

 All dates should be serialized as RFC3339 strings.

 ## Units